Ngô Đình Khả

-Ngô Đình Khả (吳廷可, 1856–1923 but some sources state 1850–1925) was a high-ranking Catholic mandarin in the Court of the Emperor Thành Thái in Huế, Vietnam.
-He helped established the Quoc Hoc in Hue and was also a confidant to the emperor.
-He strongly opposed the French dominance of the Hue Court and when the French grew tired of Emperor Thành Thái's attempts to rein in their growing influence, Kha was the only member of the Council of Ministers to refuse to sign a petition requesting the emperor's abdication.
+Ngô Đình Khả (吳廷可, 1856–1923; some sources state 1850–1925) was a high-ranking Catholic mandarin in the Court of the Emperor Thành Thái of the Nguyễn dynasty in Huế, Vietnam.
+He helped establishing the Quốc Học (a High School for the Gifted) in Huế and was a confidant to the emperor.
+He strongly opposed the French dominance of the Huế Court and when the French grew tired of Emperor Thành Thái's attempts to rein in their growing influence, Khả was the only member of the Council of Ministers to refuse to sign a petition requesting the emperor's abdication.
 This led to him gaining widespread renown for his loyalty.
 However, it also led to his removal from the court and his subsequent banishment to his home village.

-Kha is best known for being the patriarch of the Ngô Dinh family, which was the most prominent Vietnamese Catholic family.
-His son Ngô Đình Diệm was the first president of South Vietnam and his son Ngô Đình Thục was the third Vietnamese Catholic Bishop.
-Kha has sometimes been seen as a collaborator with the French.
+Khả is best-known for being the patriarch of the Ngô Đình family, the most prominent Vietnamese Catholic family.
+His son, Ngô Đình Diệm, was the first president of South Vietnam while another son, Ngô Đình Thục, was the third Vietnamese Catholic Bishop.
+Khả has sometimes been seen as a collaborator with the French.
 However, more recent scholarship has shown that he may be a forgotten nationalist.

 Background

 Early life

-Michael Ngô Dinh Kha was born in 1856 in Le Thuy in Quảng Bình Province.
-He was the son of James Ngô Dinh Niem and Ursula Khoa.
-It was recorded that Ngô Dinh Niem was a mandarin but there are some controversies as Kha had claimed to be a first-generation mandarin.
+Michael Ngô Dinh Khả was born in 1856 in Le Thuy in Quảng Bình Province.

 Education

-Not much is known about the early education of Ngô Dinh Kha.
-However, in 1873, Kha, together with Nguyễn Hữu Bài were sent to the MEP Major Seminary in Penang, Malaysia.
-In Penang, he became well versed in Latin and French as well as Western Philosophy.
-However, Penang was a melting-pot of cultures from Vietnam to Southern China, Siam, Korea and India.
+In Penang, in present day Malaysia, he became well-versed in Latin and French and in Western Philosophy.
+However, Penang was a crucible of cultures from Vietnam to Southern China, Siam, Korea, and British India.
 Students from these different areas lived and studied together and this led to them being more globally-minded.
 Many of those who went to the seminary did not end up becoming priests but served in administration.